These docs track the upcoming v1.2.0 dev branch. For current released docs, use v1.1.0.

 2pip install libreyolo[onnx]

-3# or: pip install onnx onnxsim onnxscript onnxruntime
+3# or: pip install onnx onnxsim onnxruntime

 4